 The Tassie variant has a most interesting origin.
 "The Tassies had long resided in Pollokshaws, and were believed to have come from Italy as refugees, and to have settled in Scotland as tanners and skinners. "

 Early History of the Thaw family

-Another 163 words (12 lines of text) covering the years 1376, 1415, and 1632 are included under the topic Early Thaw History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thaw research.
+Another 108 words (8 lines of text) covering the years 1376, 1415 and 1632 are included under the topic Early Thaw History in all our PDF Extended History products and printed products wherever possible.